ARMmbed/yotta/readme.md

 languages, yotta also controls the build of your software in order to ensure downloaded modules are available to use in your code.

-To install a new module, you run `yotta install --save <modulename>`, and yotta will install both the module you've specified and any of its dependencies that you don't already have installed.
+To add a new module to your program run `yotta install <modulename>`.  yotta will install both the module you've specified and any of its dependencies that you don't already have.
 It will also update your module's description file to reflect the new dependency.

 The best way to really understand how yotta works is to [follow the tutorial](http://yottadocs.mbed.com/tutorial/tutorial.html).